laelbarlow/amoebae/README.md

            graphviz
     ```

-   An alternative method, if you cannot run conda on your cluster, is to
+   An alternative method, if you cannot use conda on your system, is to
    install snakemake in a [Python virtual
    environment](https://docs.python.org/3/library/venv.html).
    ```